mscarbor/Mixed-Culture-Fermentation-Models/README.md

 ## Model Descriptions

-Reactions, Metabolites, Compartments, exchange reactions

 **iFerment156**
 iFerment156 is a unicellular metabolic model with 156 reactions.

 **iFermGuilds548**
-iFermGuids548 is a community metbaolic model with 548 reactions distributed amongst six guilds.
+iFermGuids548 is a community metbaolic model with 548 reactions distributed among six guilds.

 ## Getting started